-3.2.5 Implementation proposals
+3.2.6 Implementation proposals

-FOCUS AREA: MUNICIPAL SPACE ECONOMY STRATEGIES: Stellenbosch Municipality: to watch carefully how growth impacts on the environment, on its "urban edge" and on the competition between different land uses; create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors.
-Drakenstein Municipality: view the current sector structure of this urban area in a positive light (sector base is broad and the different growth sectors complement each other well); create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors.
-Breede Valley Municipality: improvement of service delivery to existing enterprises and households to prevent them from moving elsewhere or getting into profilability crise; ensure the closest possible interaction and co-operation between the public and the private sector; as far as poverty and unemployment pockets are concerned to facilitate the movement of households to larger urban areas may be as relevant as ad hoc social support and improvements in the most basic infrastructure services.
-Witzenberg Municipality: encourage the rationalization of agriculture and industry Ensure that planning and implementation correspond with growth and development objectives of the private sector; promote pragmatism, flexibility and the closest possible interaction and cooperation between the public and the private sector and civil society - achieving most things in partnerships with other key stakeholders; government to facilitate on a joint basis efforts and assure that public programmes interact with private initiatives on a partnership basis; higher profiles are needed than what exist at present, together with practive Public Private Partnership initiatives, possible with storager support from local universities.
-Consider the most prominent factors influencing the agricultural economy to include land reform, land and water use, loss of natural habitat and urbos exponsion.
-C
+FOCUS AREA: DISTRICT SPACE ECONOMY: ECONOMIC GROWTH SECTORS & MUNICIPAL SPACE ECONOMY STRATEGIES: Stellenbosch Municipality: to watch carefully how growth impacts on the environment, on its "urban edge" and on the competition between different land uses; create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors.
+Drakenstein Municipality: view the current sector structure of this urban area in a positive light (sector base is broad and the different growth sectors complement each other well); create a conducive policy environment to facilitate land use that strengthen sustainable economic growth sectors 3.
+Breede Valley Municipality: improvement of service delivery to existing enterprises and households to prevent them from moving elsewhere or getting into profitability crises; ensure the closest possible interaction and co-operation between the public and the private sector; as far as poverty and unemployment pockets are concerned to facilitate the movement of households to larger urban areas may be as relevant as ad hoc social support and improvements in the most basic infrastructure services.
+Witzenberg Municipality: be aware of the need to increase revenue base to ensure service delivery and maintenance of municipal services.
+5. Langeberg Municipality: encourage the rationalization of agriculture and industry 6.
+Ensure that planning and implementation correspond with growth and development objectives of the private sector; promote pragmatism, flexibility and the closest possible interaction and cooperation between the public and the private sector; identifying which roles are best fulfilled by the state, and which should be left to the private sector and civil society - achieving most things in partnerships with other key stakeholders; government to facilitate on a joint basis efforts and assure that public programmes interact with private initiatives on a partnership basis; higher profiles are needed than what exist at present, together with proactive Public Private Partnership initiatives, possibly with stronger support from local universities.